utlandr/dynup/README.md

 #### Improvements
 I hope to add the following improvements in the future:

-  - Daemonize option so the script runs independently of the user
   - Multiple test webservers/option for users to determine a webserver themselves
   - Multiple servers to monitor (under the same subnet)
   - Alternative methods to the update process